Juhani

 Sonera had a corporate-wide process performance reporting practice,

-with which one tracked how the performance of all business processes
+with which it was possible to track how the performance of all business processes

 had been developed as entirety (process framework) and per single